Atlas Shrugged Close Reading

 he walked through the spotless halls into the heart of the building, into the office of James Taggart, President of Taggart Transcontinental.

 The office being in the heart of the building is symbolism.
 James is, to some partial extent, the heart and leader of the company.
-But he’s rotten, and that’s a grave danger.
+But he’s rotten (like the heart of the oak tree), and that’s a grave danger.